jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 ```

 VSCode should complain that you do not have pylint installed. pylint is a
-linter, which is a computer program that analyses other computer programs to
+linter, a computer program that analyses other computer programs to
 check them for errors.
 When you ask VSCode to install it, it will then
 highlight the `import numpy` line, because we did not install NumPy in the
 jupy38 environment!
-This is the power of linters: They can tell us our prgorams
+This is the power of linters: They can tell us our programs
 are wrong even befdore we run them.
 Working with a linter can make you much
 more productive.